 We also love these etched-in reticles because they’re incredibly difficult to break.
 As long as the lenses are in place, this reticle isn’t going anywhere!

 Vortex provides very good customer service and a lifetime warranty.
 The warranty is also transferable, so you don’t have to be the original purchaser to receive service.
 Many previous buyers wrote in to say how impressed they were by Vortex’s service coverage.

 Some previous buyers thought the turrets were stiff, and recommended loosening the screws before using it for the first time.

 The reticle isn’t technical.
 While it’s suitable for most .22 shooting, it doesn’t have any BDC or MOA markings to help you make really tight shots at a distance.

 For us, this Nikon ProStaff is the best budget option for a variable range .22 scope.
 It has enough range to cover pretty much any .22 shooting, and has been specifically designed for rimfire rifles.
 Special features like a low parallax setting, .22-specific turrets and the BDC reticle make the Rimfire categorization more than just a badge on this scope!
 We’ve seen scopes that cost far more do far less than the ProStaff, so we think it deserves much more attention!
 It’s one of the best budget buys on the market right now.

 Not to understate the other features, but we think the most impressive aspect of this Nikon really is the price.
-At under $150, it’s very affordable for most people.
+It’s very affordable for most people.
 That makes it a great choice to give to a young hunter or other novice.
 The low price also makes it a low-cost solution for getting the most out of your .22 without spending more than you did on the gun itself.

 It’s also very versatile, with an impressive power range.
 The lenses are both fully multi-coated to reduce glare, improve light transmission, and protect the lenses from scratches.
 According to testing, they’ll let up to 98% of light through.